 You deserve to have sex and feel good about it!
-Testing HIV-positive might mean making changes to how you have sex, but practicing disclosure and how to protect yourself and your partners from HIV and other sexually transmitted infections can make things easier.
+Testing HIV-positive might mean making changes to how you have sex, but practicing how to disclose and how to protect yourself and your partners from HIV and other STI (sexually transmitted infections) can make things easier.

 HIV can be transmitted when…